- Henry Mitchell

 Investigating how Kadalie engaged with these diverse, radical anti-capitalist networks, the thesis - funded by the Economic and Social Resrach Council - tracks Kadalie's life between Chifira village in northern Malawi where he grew up with an uncle in Eliot Kamwana's rapidly expanding Watch Tower movement, to Cape Town (the Left Bank of South Africa), Johannesburg (the babylon at the heart of industrialising Southern Africa), and London (the imperial metropolis).

-'Drama, debauchery and inappropriate disclosure in the biographies of Clements Kadalie', African Studies, (forthcoming).
+''I am a bad native': Agitation over black masculinity and marriage in the biographies of Clements Kadalie', African Studies, (forthcoming).

 'Immigrant Nyasas, imperial citizenship and the politics of free movement in interwar South Africa, c.1918-1939', Journal of Southern African Studies, (forthcoming).